octave-online/octave-online-server/containers/README.md

 3. octave-pkg (build packages)
 4. octave-oo (build extensions for Octave Online Server)

-Example commands to build these four containers in sequence:
+Example commands to build these four containers in sequence (**Note: You do not need to run these commands if you are using docker-compose**)

 ```bash
 # Run these commands from the top level directory